What is an apprenticeship?

 What types of Apprenticeship are there?

-There are three types of Apprenticeship you can apply for depending on your current skills and qualifications:
+There are four types of Apprenticeship you can apply for depending on your current skills and qualifications:

-1 – Intermediate Level Apprenticeships, where you would work towards Level 2 qualifications and Functional Skills.
+- Intermediate Level Apprenticeships, where you work towards Level 2 qualifications and Functional Skills.

-2 – Advanced Level Apprenticeships, where you would work towards Level 3 qualifications and Functional Skills.
+- Advanced Level Apprenticeships, where you work towards Level 3 qualifications and Functional Skills.

-3 – Higher Apprenticeships, give you the opportunity to gain level 4 qualifications and, in some cases, work towards a knowledge-based qualification such as a Foundation Degree.
+- Higher Level Apprenticeships, give you the opportunity to gain qualifications up to Level 5 which is the equivalent of a Foundation Degree.

 For more information on becoming an apprentice in Wiltshire